-- With the support of more senior doctors, assess and manage patients assigned to your team. - Review new referrals to the general medical take and present cases to the duty consultant. - Provide emergency care to patients across the hospital including being part of the MET or Resuscitation team. - Develop skills in common medical procedures, with the aim of performing these independently. - Request specialist opinions and investigations as guided by your consultant and registrar. - Ensure that patients' care is handed over to other teams as appropriate. - Work seamlessly with the MDT caring for your patients.
+- With the support of more senior doctors, assess and manage patients assigned to your team. - Review new referrals to the general medical take and present cases to the duty consultant. - Develop skills in common medical procedures, with the aim of performing these independently. - Request specialist opinions and investigations as guided by your consultant and registrar. - Ensure that patients' care is handed over to other teams as appropriate. - Work seamlessly with the MDT caring for your patients.